Updated Card For AEW Dynasty | 411MANIA

 Updated Card For AEW Dynasty

-AEW has an updated card for Dynasty following this week’s episode of Dynamite.
+AEW has an updated card for Dynasty following Sunday’s episode of Dynamite.
 You can see the updated card below for the show, which takes place on April 6th and airs live on PPV:

 * AEW World Championship Match: Jon Moxley vs. Swerve Strickland